shallow focus photography of yellow lemon near glass mason jar and glass decanter

 Staying Hydrated can help optimize our blood flow.

 This isn’t nothing new, we keep hearing the saying to stay hydrated (even soda ads talk about staying hydrated).
-Yet there aren’t many of us who are supplying our bodies with sufficient water.

-Being dehydrated can leave you feeling sluggish, tired and foggy.
 Hot weather aside, do you know we’re already mildly dehydrated when we get the feeling of thirst?

 man in black crew neck shirt drinking water